karec/cookiecutter-flask-restful/README.md

 For the example, let's say you named your app `myapi` and your project `myproject`

 Once project started with cookiecutter, you can install it using pip :

 ```
 cd myproject
+pip install -r requirements
 pip install -e .
 ```